 You can thank enslaved Africans for one of America’s maximum iconic beverages: Coca-Cola.
 “The base component in Coca-Cola is the kola nut that’s indigenous to Africa,” says Frederick Opie, professor of records and foodways at Babson College in Wellesley, Massachusetts, and the author of several books, including “Hog and Hominy: Soul Food from Africa to America.”
 Since the seventeenth century, when Africans were compelled into slavery in the New World, they and their descendants profoundly affected what Americans grow and consume.
 Watermelon, okra, yams, black-eyed peas, and a few peppers are all indigenous to Africa.

 “If what humans consume, you could discover where they’re from,” Opie says.
 “There are sure matters that we crave.
-Many African Americans love spicy food.
+For example, many African Americans love spicy food.
 That’s because we’re from the South.
 But additionally, we come at the beginning from a way of life, from warm tropical weather, and spicy meals create gastrointestinal sweating that reasons you to chill yourself.
 So, that’s why so many African Americans love spicy meals.”
 There changed into a practical purpose indigenous African ingredients made it to the New World.

 “When Africans had been placed on slave ships,” Opie says, “the fact of trying to preserve your cargo alive and earning profits off them meant that you found out what this organization of humans ate, and you made certain that they have been fed that and given that after they first arrived inside the Americas.”
 As a result, fruits and greens introduced from Africa flourished in America in huge part because enslaved Africans planted their very own gardens to supplement the meager rations supplied by using their captors.

-This flora in the end made their way from gardens of the enslaved to the ones of a number of the wealthiest and maximum outstanding humans in the country, consisting of George Washington and Thomas Jefferson, whose gardens were planted with heirloom seeds from Africa.
+This flora, in the end, made its way from gardens of the enslaved to the ones of a number of the wealthiest and maximum outstanding humans in the country, consisting of George Washington and Thomas Jefferson, whose gardens were planted with heirloom seeds from Africa.
 In addition, enslaved African cooks left their mark on sure cooking methods and growing recipes that can now be staples in the American weight loss program, especially within the American South.

 “Dishes like gumbo, jambalaya, pepper pot, the approach of cooking greens — Hoppin’ John (a dish made with veggies and red meat),” Kelley Deetz, director of programming at Stratford Hall, told VOA via email.
 Stratford Hall is the birthplace and family home of Robert E. Lee, trendy of the South’s Confederate Army all through the Civil War.
 “The method of deep frying of fish or barbecuing meats were all documented in West Africa before the transatlantic slave trade,” says Deetz, who is also the writer of “Bound to the Fire,” which explores how Virginia’s enslaved cooks helped invent American delicacies.
 “These dishes and components had been essential to the formation of Southern, and sooner or later American, meals.”

 Many of those ingredients with roots in African American culture subsequently got here to be referred to as “soul meals.”
 “Soul meals is just a term that becomes coined for the duration of the Black Power movement of mid-to-past due Sixties as a manner of figuring out food that represented the background of African Americans,” Opie says.
 “But also, through the years, it is meals that African Americans began to create a long term in the past to devour with dignity as enslaved human beings in (the) diaspora.”

-For more than two hundred years, Southern plantation owners relied on enslaved Africans and their descendants to work in their fields and homes, to assist increase their kids, and to provide foods and drinks.
+For more than two hundred years, Southern plantation owners relied on enslaved Africans and their descendants to work in their fields and homes, assist increase their kids, and provide food and drinks.
 But the contributions African Americans have made to American cuisine have now not been properly-documented until more recently.
 Deetz says that’s because there may have been a longstanding and intentional misrepresentation of the origins of southern delicacies.

 “The skilled and talented black chef has been written out of our country’s history,” she says.
-“This negligence gives manner to racist narratives that guide white supremacist ideology that enslaved Africans and African Americans added little however their hard work to this state, and that the way of life from their ancestral land has now not made a nice impact on the United States. … It turned into each their hard work and their expertise that shaped American delicacies.”
+“This negligence gives manner to racist narratives that guide white supremacist ideology that enslaved Africans and African Americans added little however their hard work to this state, and that the way of life from their ancestral land has now not made a nice impact on the United States. … It turned into each their hard work and their expertise that shaped American delicacies.”“